-An apartment hotel is just like any regular furnished apartment building, but it rents out rooms in a system similar to a hotel.
+An apartment hotel is like any regular furnished apartment building, but it rents out rooms in a system similar to a hotel.
 There are no fixed leases or permanent residents, and tenants can check in and out as they please.

 A serviced apartment is basically the same thing but is often much bigger or in a non-hotel style building and preferred by families.

-And while the cliché image of a studio apartment is tiny and scant, they can vary from the smallest living space to giant lofts.
+A studio is an apartment where one room contains the bedroom, living room, dining room and kitchen.
+The bathroom is the only separate room.
+Size can vary from a tiny living space to giant lofts.
 In the U.S., a studio apartment averages between about 500 and 600 square feet.

 Two-bedroom apartments are units with two bedrooms.
 These are separate from the kitchen and living areas.
 Sometimes the bathroom attaches to one of the bedrooms, but other times it's accessed via the main living area.